-Our courses are designed for candidates who wish to complete the course in a short period of time rather than taking months of part time college attendance.
+Our courses are designed for candidates who wish to complete the course in a reasonable time frame suited to individual work and personal situations rather than taking months of part time college attendance.
 We use the internet for initial training and in addition we have our own training vessel, in commercial 2C survey for up to 30 nautical miles to sea, and therefore we conduct the Coxswain Course in 2 parts:

 - The Initial Enrolment -